When ScotRail timetables will return to normal after pay dispute resolved

 When ScotRail timetables will return to normal after pay dispute resolved as 600 more trains added

-The train operator said it would reinstate its full timetable from next Monday, a week after a disagreement over drivers’ pay was resolved.
+The train operator said it would reinstate its full timetable from Monday - a week after a disagreement over drivers’ pay was resolved.

 The operator said it is recruiting 160 new drivers every year to reduce its reliance on overtime working – the biggest driver recruitment in Britain.
 Since ScotRail entered public ownership in April 2022, more than 250 drivers have been recruited.